rui-vp-fernandes/models/specs/guidelines.md

 ## Reuse

 -   Check for the existence of the same Attribute on any of the other models and reuse it, if pertinent.
+[Table of attributes]() Pending link update
--   Have a look at [schema.org](http://schema.org) trying to find a similar term with the same semantics.
+-   Have a look at [schema.org](http://schema.org) trying to find a similar term with the same semantics.[Schema.org Hierarchy](https://schema.org/docs/full.html)
 -   Try to find common used ontologies or existing standards well accepted by the Community, or by goverments, agencies, etc. For instance, [Open311](http://www.open311.org/) for civic issue tracking or